-By Day 7, most men have named the domain they've been quietly avoiding.
-By Day 14, they've had a conversation they'd been putting off.
-By Day 30, they have a score they'd show their wife.
+By Day 7, you've named the domain you've been quietly avoiding.
+By Day 14, you've had one conversation you'd been putting off.
+By Day 30, you have a score.

 If you are honest with yourself, there are parts of your life where you are coasting.
 Maybe more than parts.
 You don't have a real budget.
-You haven't led your family in anything resembling prayer in weeks.
+You haven't been in the Word consistently in weeks.
 You've got a sin pattern nobody knows about.
-You haven't asked your wife a serious question in months.
-You feel vaguely useful at work and vaguely tired at home, and you cannot remember the last time you felt like the man you thought you would become by now.
+You feel vaguely useful at work and vaguely hollow everywhere else, and you cannot remember the last time you felt like the man you thought you would become by now.
+If you're married, you can't remember the last time you asked your wife a serious question.
+If you're single, you know the formation work you keep intending to start.
+Either way.

 Here is what your audit is actually measuring.
-The call to lead your home in worship and prayer and truth.
-The call to love your wife the way Christ loved the church and gave himself up for her.
-The call to raise your children in the discipline and instruction of the Lord.
+The call to walk with God on an ordinary Tuesday.
+To work with integrity and give on purpose.
+To be present where you are.
+To love the people Scripture says you're responsible for — your wife if you have one, your children if you have them, your brothers in either case.
 None of that got rescinded because life got loud.
 It is the same call.
 You just stopped hearing it as a call.

 Here's what nobody tells you: this isn't a character problem.
 It's a coordinates problem.
 You've been trying to navigate without a map.
 Books give you inspiration.
 Conferences give you conviction.
 Men's groups give you accountability without a target.
 Nobody gives you a score.
 The Faithful Man is the score.